Why I Learned to Scuba Dive

 It’s a reason to stay fit.
 Sometimes we all need a reason beyond “it’s good for you” to stay in shape.
 If you love diving, it’s usually enough to keep you motivated.

-It keeps you fit.
+And it KEEPS you fit.
 A week of intensive diving is like workout boot camp, only way more fun.
 I always return from dive trips feeling stronger than when I left.

 There are no phones.
 The ability to escape the demands and chaos of the digital world for an hour at a time is my favorite reason for diving.